Protecting a Jewel in Texas

 After four to five weeks, youngsters begin learning to fly under the most difficult of conditions.
 If all goes well on its first flight, a young bat drops into complete darkness, flies at a speed of at least 20 feet per second, and turns an almost complete somersault with millimeter precision to land on the cave wall just seconds after taking off.
 It must also avoid several collisions a second with thousands of other young fliers testing their skills, while at the same time relying on a echolocation system that is itself being tested for the first time.

 Collisions with other bats or cave walls can be fatal.
-An emergency landing is certain death; the floor is teaming with millions of carnivorous dermestid beetles that can reduce a young bat to a cleaned skeleton within a few minutes.
+An emergency landing is certain death; the floor is teeming with millions of carnivorous dermestid beetles that can reduce a young bat to a cleaned skeletown within a few minutes.
 Fatalities are high, and at least half won't survive their first year.

 By late July, young bats are ready to test their flight skills outside the cave, joining their mothers to feed on insects.
 Although they are weaned soon after, their initial energy demands are high, forcing nursing mothers to consume more than their body weight in insects each night.
 To find sufficient food, the bats often emerge up to three hours before sundown, creating one of the most spectacular sights in all nature, an event spanning several hours.